KarlosMoodios/Web-App-DevOps-Project/README.md

 </details>

 ## AKS Cluster Monitoring
+Cluster monitoring is a useful tool for keeping track of any problems that arise within the cluster.
+If you are reaching disk space usage limits its a great idea to have some prewarning so that the risk can be mitigated before the cluster suffers from downtime.
+The same goes for if a pod goes down, without cluster monitoring it may not always be apparant something has gone wrong.
+The monitoring gives the admins a chance to fix things before they break and maximise the uptime of the application.

 To effectively monitor the cluster health and all of its elements, I set up cluster monitoring.
 It tracks the condition of the cluster services, provides real-time updates and logs everything to enable analysis of data from any time period 30 minutes to 30 days, with the possibility to customise time frames for specific search purposes.
 <br><img src="./images/clustermetrics5-1.png">